rxdock/rxdock/docs/user-guide/docking-strategies.rst

       Make sure that any non-standard atom names and substructure names are defined in ``$RBT_ROOT/data/sf/RbtIonicAtoms.prm`` in order for the assignment of distributed formal charges to work correctly.
-Make sure that the Tripos atom types are set correctly. rDock uses the Tripos types to derive other critical atomic properties such as atomic number and hybridisation state.
+Make sure that the Tripos atom types are set correctly. |Dock| uses the Tripos types to derive other critical atomic properties such as atomic number and hybridisation state.

    .. note::

-      The rDock MOL2 parser was developed to read the CCDC/Astex protein ``.mol2`` files, therefore this validation set is the de facto standard reference.
-You should compare against the format of the CCDC/Astex MOL2 files if you are in doubt as to whether a particular MOL2 file is suitable for rDock.
+      The |Dock| MOL2 parser was developed to read the CCDC/Astex protein ``.mol2`` files, therefore this validation set is the de facto standard reference.
+You should compare against the format of the CCDC/Astex MOL2 files if you are in doubt as to whether a particular MOL2 file is suitable for |Dock|.

 2. Prepare a system definition file.
 At a minimum, you need to define the receptor parameters, the cavity mapping parameters (``SECTION MAPPER``) and